deaduchiha/Sign-validation/README.md

 # Sign validation

-signIn and signUp validation with react js
+Sign In and Sign Up validation with react js

 # dependencies